During my son’s years as an elementary school student and most of the middle school, I liked his friends a lot.

 He surrounded himself with sweet, curious, thoughtful kids who made good choices.
-Of course, they weren’t perfect and would get carried away as kids do when they are together, but there was never anyone who stood out to be as a bad influence, made my son feel poorly about himself, or was hurtful to the other children.
+Of course, they weren’t perfect and would get carried away as kids do when they are together, but there was never anyone who stood out as a bad influence, made my son feel poorly about himself, or was hurtful to the other children.

-While I don’t think they were bad kids, I did notice the choices he started making, and the way he started acting were so different than the boy he used to be that it was hard not to point the finger at them.
+While I don’t think they were bad kids, I did notice the choices he started making, and the way he started acting was so different than the boy he used to be that it was hard not to point the finger at them.

 And that’s what I did.

 I didn’t want my son to hang out with his new friends

 If I’m being honest, I didn’t want him hanging out with these kids; I wanted him to keep his friendships going with his old friends, and I told him as much.